-Some of the most beautiful gardens in England and Wales open on behalf of the National Gardens Scheme (NGS) who have been a partner of Macmillan Cancer Support since 1985.
-Donating almost £14 million, they have funded numerous healthcare services during this time, including over 140 professional posts.
+Some of the most beautiful gardens in England and Wales open on behalf of The National Gardens Scheme (NGS) who have been a partner of Macmillan Cancer Support since 1985.
+Donating over £14.2 million, they have funded numerous healthcare services during this time, including over 140 professional posts.

 Joe Swift once again supported the project and promotes the message that gardening is great fun.
 An information leaflet and a pack of tomato seeds encourages healthy eating and growing one of the recommended 5-a-day, and NGS gardeners once again provided hints for 'growing your own' on the NGS website

 There is more gardening information in the ‘NGS Yellow Book 2013' which contains a full listing of the 3,848 gardens opening on behalf of the NGS and is available from all good bookstores throughout the UK, priced at £9.99.